 You paid more than half the cost of keeping up a home for the year.

 A qualifying person lived with you in the home for more than half the year (except temporary absences, such as school).
-However, your dependent parent does not have to live with you.
+However, a dependent parent does not have to live with you.